Housing Assistance Options Policy

 Private rental subsidies

 A private rental subsidy contributes to the cost of a client’s weekly rent in private rental accommodation.
-The amount of rent a client actually pays is similar to the amount they would pay as a tenant of FACS.
-The subsidy is available from FACS for clients who meet the eligibility criteria and provides a medium-term solution to access affordable accommodation while waiting for a suitable social housing property.
+The amount of rent a client actually pays is similar to the amount they would pay as a social housing tenant.
+The eligibility criteria for a private rental subsidy will differ, depending on the type of subsidy a client may receive and provides a medium-term solution to access affordable accommodation while waiting for a suitable social housing property.

 For more information on private rental subsidies, see the Private Rental Assistance Policy.